 The majority of Georgia corn production is dent corn or field corn and agronomic production practices vary by region.
-Across the state most of the corn is grown on 30 - 36-inch row spacings with some growers going as wide as 40 inches and others going as narrow as 15 inches.
-In the Coastal Plain region tillage systems are predominately conventional or strip-till whereas the Piedmont and Mountain regions are predominately strip-till or no-till.
+Across the state, most of the corn is grown on 30 to 36-inch row spacings with some growers going as wide as 40 inches and others going as narrow as 15 inches.
+In the Coastal Plain region, tillage systems are predominately conventional or strip-till, whereas the Piedmont and Mountain regions are predominately strip-till or no-till.
 Furthermore, in the Coastal Plain approximately 90% of the corn is irrigated, compared to approximately 50% and 10% for the Piedmont and Mountain regions, respectively.
-Irrigation is crucial in the Coastal Plain, where sandy soils with low water holding capacities dominate, to achieve high yielding corn, while soils with greater water holding capacities and shallow water tables in river bottoms help offset the effects of drought in the Piedmont and Mountain regions.
+Irrigation is crucial in the Coastal Plain, where sandy soils with low water holding capacity dominate, to achieve high-yielding corn.
+Soils with greater water holding capacities and shallow water tables in river bottoms help offset the effects of drought in the Piedmont and Mountain regions.

 Across all of these different production systems, Georgia corn growers have demonstrated the ability to achieve great corn grain yields in the past.
-These yields have been achieved through adoption of modern corn hybrids coupled with improved management technologies and careful attention paid to all production practices.
-In 2020 multiple growers in Georgia had yields of 300+ bushels in irrigated production systems and in 2019 a grower in north Georgia yielded 299 bushels in dryland production systems.
-While many of these yields were achieved with great help from favorable environmental conditions they were still a product of great management systems.
+These yields have been achieved through the adoption of modern corn hybrids coupled with improved management technologies and careful attention paid to all production practices.
+In 2021, multiple growers in Georgia had yields of 300+ bushels in irrigated production systems.
+While many of these yields were achieved with great help from favorable environmental conditions, they were still a product of great management systems.

-As you strive to increase you own corn yields the key is to carefully consider and track all of your management decisions and practices throughout the growing season.
-Detailed field notes are not only a good way to understand what you did right during the growing season but more importantly to know what went wrong.
-Knowing what went wrong during one growing season will help prevent the same missteps in following years.
-The following chapters contain information gathered from years of research in Georgia and will hopefully help you in making the best crop possible with maximum returns from your 2021 corn crop.
+As you strive to increase your corn yields, the key is to carefully consider and track all of your management decisions and practices throughout the growing season.
+Detailed field notes are not only a good way to understand what you did right during the growing season, but more importantly, to know what went wrong.
+Knowing what went wrong during one growing season will help prevent the same missteps in the following years.
+The following chapters contain information gathered from years of research in Georgia and will hopefully help you in making the best crop possible with maximum returns from your 2022 corn crop.